mcpaprota/SpectralWaves.jl/docs/src/index.md

 ### Taylor series expansions

 The solution to the wave problem is achieved by introducing Fourier series expansions presented in _table 2_ to Taylor series expansions of boundary conditions presented in _table 1_.
-As a result, we get two evolution equations of free-surface elevation and velocity potential (from the kinematic and dynamic free-surface boundary conditions) and a set of linear equations relating velocity potential coefficients of a homogeneous flat-bottom and corrugated problem (from the bottom boundary condition).
+As a result, we get two evolution equations of free-surface elevation and velocity potential (from the kinematic and dynamic free-surface boundary conditions) and a set of linear equations (SLE) relating velocity potential coefficients of a homogeneous flat-bottom and corrugated problem (from the bottom boundary condition).
 In _table 3_, we provide implementation-ready forms of the solution equations.

 _Table 3: Implementation-ready forms of the solution equations._